ibexa/documentation-developer/docs/content_management/field_types/field_type_reference/matrixfield.md

 ]);
 ```

-## GraphQL Field Type operations
+## GraphQL field type operations

-To get a Field of the Matrix Field Type with GraphQL, you will need to specify a Content ID, a content type, and a Field Type.
+To get a Field of the Matrix field type with GraphQL, you need to specify a Content ID, a content type, and a field type.

 The types that are returned are named after the Type and the Field: